awsdocs/aws-greengrass-developer-guide/doc_source/config-lambda.md

 # Configure the Lambda Function for AWS IoT Greengrass<a name="config-lambda"></a>

 You are now ready to configure your Lambda function for AWS IoT Greengrass\.
+In this step, you also configure a subscription that allows the Lambda function to communicate with AWS IoT and configure local logging for the Greengrass group\.

 1. In the AWS IoT Core console, under **Greengrass**, choose **Groups**, and then choose the group that you created in [Module 2](module2.md)\.